JamesIves/hlds-docker/config/README.md

 |   │   |   ├── 📜 crazytank.bsp
 ```

 The `config` directory is volume-mapped within the directory for the game for which you're starting the container.
 For example, if you're starting a container for `cstrike`, you can add things like `mapcycle.txt` or `motd.txt` here, and it would appear within the corresponding `cstrike` directory within the container.

+The config directory should be volume mapped to `/temp/config`, for example `./config:/temp/config"`, once the container starts it will re-write the files into the correct place so the Half-Life Dedicated Server client recognizes them.

 > [!NOTE]
 > The startup examples posted in the project README already have this directory volume mapped accordingly.
 If you've strayed from the suggested setup, [please refer back to it to get started](../../README.md).